Flexonze/I-automated-a-YouTube-channel-using-Python-and-AI/README.md

 - Find methods to automate all the assets, including scripts, videos, texts, etc.
 - Figure out how to use an AI for the voice-over
 - Automate the editing process
-- Automatically upload the videos
+- Automate the uploading process

 The videos should be short and engaging since watch time is likely the most important metric for the YouTube algorithm.